NinaLofik/learn_CSharp/stepik/practice/input-output/README.md

 This folder contains beginner-level C# programs that demonstrate how to work with input and output in the console.

-All examples are written as part of the Stepik course on C# fundamentals and cover key topics like:
+All examples were written by me during the C# fundamentals course on stepik.org and cover key topics such as:
 - Console input/output
 - String manipulation
 - Multi-line input